meetric1/gmod_shader_guide/README.md

 ![ebd09ce02b4b9b7c3d59eb442ee6afe22f20d291](https://github.com/user-attachments/assets/0339658e-a9ae-4b0a-8aff-c0f55a11ae46)\

 # The Shader Pipeline
 All graphics APIs, have something called a [Graphics Pipeline](https://en.wikipedia.org/wiki/Graphics_pipeline).
-This is a generalized, fixed set of stages which function to transform a 3 dimmensional scene, into something the screen can display.
+This is a generalized, fixed set of stages which function to transform a 3 dimensional scene, into something the screen can display.

 The Graphics Pipeline:\
 ![graphics_pipeline](https://github.com/user-attachments/assets/5683817d-1d03-448d-b019-3870d5a9852d)\